 The Present Research.
 To test these hypotheses directly, in the present research, participants watched video stimuli (a television episode) while being given instructions (evaluate their certainty that a character was guilty or innocent of committing a specific crime).
-In one half of the episode, participants did not give explicit ratings related to the evaluation (i.e., reflective active engagement), whereas for the other half, participants gave explicit ratings for the evaluation (i.e., expressive active engagement).
+In one half of the episode, participants did not give explicit ratings related to the evaluation (i.e., reflective active viewing).
+For the other half, participants gave explicit ratings for the evaluation using a bipolar, horizontally-positioned scale positioned below the video stimulus, initially set to 0% certainty, with -100% reflecting complete certainty about the character’s guilt and +100% indicated complete certainty in the character’s innocence.
+The order of the viewing condition varied across participants, such that some participants expressively viewed (i.e., rated) the first half and reflectively viewed the second, or vice versa.
 As such, we were able to more directly isolate the neural effects of rating than the previously noted works, both within- and between-participants.
-Additionally, we employed complementary analytic approaches - parametric modulation, whole-brain univariate contrasts, and inter-subject correlation (ISC) analyses - to examine the neural effects of continuous rating.
+Following the episode viewing, participants were instructed to freely recall the episode contents while still in the scanner (Fig 2).
+To assess potential differences in person perception as a function of expressive viewing, a subset of participants rated the main characters on a number of dimensions that have been previously used in the literature to assess complex individuals (Thornton cite).
+We employed complementary analytic approaches - parametric modulation, whole-brain univariate contrasts, and inter-subject correlation (ISC) analyses - to examine the neural effects of continuous rating.
 Parametric modulation analysis enabled us to examine how variations in rating activity modulated neural activity.
 Univariate contrasts allowed us to identify specific brain regions which demonstrate differential activation when different cognitive states are engaged.
 An ISC approach revealed the consistency of neural temporal dynamics across subjects (i.e., changes over time) within these regions, highlighting shared cognitive processes and temporal dynamics.
 By integrating these methods, we addressed different aspects of the data to match the multidimensional nature of the task and stimuli.
 This comprehensive approach enhances the reliability and depth of our findings and provides a comprehensive understanding of the neural mechanisms underlying subjective rating.

-Methods